 This book is from the same ‘wise’ family and authors but for the young toddlers.
 The book is good.
 Really good.

-I think if you are neurotic like me – let’s hope you aren’t – then it can become a bit daunting if you think you must tackle every single thing during the day in perfect order all the time.
+If you are neurotic like me – let’s hope you aren’t – then it can become a bit daunting if you think you must tackle every single thing during the day in perfect order all the time.

 If you let go of that and realize, hey, it’s right to shoot high and it’s right to hold a high standard, but it’s necessary to do your best and then let the rest go.

-However, I think it’s been immensely helpful for us and has given me a lot of security and comfort knowing I have a strategy and plan for the things toddler-dom brings along.
+However, I think it’s been helpful for us and has given me a lot of security and comfort knowing I have a strategy and plan for the things toddler-dom brings along.

 Highlights worth noting.